sartography/SpiffWorkflow/doc/bpmn/gateways.rst

 .. sidebar:: IDs vs Names

    We've assigned descriptive names to all our tasks so far.
-Text added to Camunda's Name field will appear in the diagram, so sometimes it's better to leave it blank to avoid visual clutter.
+Text added to the Name field will appear in the diagram, so sometimes it's better to leave it blank to avoid visual clutter.
 I've put a description of the gateway into the ID field instead.